 Because it was very hot, we took a break to put our feet in a small pool of water sort of like a fountain, but without water squirting up in the sky.

-The opera house was a bit boring as I’d expected, but there were some interesting facts.
+The opera house was not as boring as I’d expected, there were some interesting facts.
 Seats under the chandelier were cheaper because people were paranoid it’d fall on them.
 Also, all the golden decorations are actually made with real gold, but just on the outside.
 That gold is so thin that the total weight of the gold in the auditorium is less than five pounds.

 Bath #2!
 (Or should I say “water park”?):

-After the opera house, we decided to go to another spa.
-The spa that we went to was more like a water park than an actual spa.
-It had waterslides and a wave pool, and other fun stuff too.
+After the opera house, we decided to go to another bath/spa.
+This one was more like a water park than an actual spa.
+It had a few waterslides and a wave pool, and other fun stuff too.
 I had lots of fun in the wave pool, and the waterslides were enjoyable too!

 We walked across the famous Chain Bridge on our way back home.
 I thought of it as a mix between the Golden Gate Bridge, and the Arc du Triomphe.
 The view from the middle was beautiful.
 You could see all the buildings lit up in the night.